Links to Pictures on this Site

 St Leonard's Church are the Arms of England quartered with those of France and supported by two falcons.
 These are the Royal Arms of Edward IV who granted borough status to Bewdley in 1472.
 Below can be seen a boar, the badge of Edward's brother Richard, Duke of Gloucester.

-Richard III - The Denver Portrait of Richard III.
 The reverse of the third Great Seal dating from about 1472.
 Used by Richard III and Edward IV.

 Ripple (Worcestershire) - Photographs of Queenhill and Ripple Churches.